meridiajane/biocb_6840_guppy_genome/README.md

 ###### 3_orthofinder
 ---
-orthofinder.sh
-    : Run orthofinder to identify orthologues between maternal and paternal haplotypes.
+**orthofinder.sh:** Run orthofinder to identify orthologues between maternal and paternal haplotypes.

 Execute the script via SLURM or replace instances of '$SLURM_CPUS_PER_TASK' with the desired number of threads and execute via CLI.

 ##### 2_te
 ---
-rat.py
-    : R.A.T. or (Repeatmasker Annotation Tabler) summarizes the annotation of Repeatmasker into a clean table.
+**rat.py:** R.A.T. or (Repeatmasker Annotation Tabler) summarizes the annotation of Repeatmasker into a clean table.

 Execute via CLI in the format: